 - To Serve Man: The Venom symbiote frequently threatens to eat criminals and anyone else who annoys it, and actually does so.Venom: Eyes, lungs, pancreas...
 So many snacks, so little time!

 - To the Pain: In a direct Shout-Out to the Trope Namer.Venom: (to a robber) We will eat both your arms and then both of your legs and then we will eat your face right off your head, do you understand?
 You will be this armless, legless, faceless thing, wont you?
 Rolling down the street like a turd in the wind.

 - Trademark Favorite Food: Brains, though it can also consume its hosts' other organs.
 Despite them not living, he seems to enjoy tater tots, and later, chocolate.

-- Truer to the Text: Zigzagged; The backstory and design references to Spider-Man are ommited, but everything else is played straight, such as the look of Venom here compared to the Spider-Man 3 version.
+- Truer to the Text: Zigzagged; The backstory and design references to Spider-Man are omitted, but everything else is played straight, such as the look of Venom here compared to the Spider-Man 3 version.
 The symbiote also acts more like a viscous liquid as opposed to a sticky, string-like creature and the head forms by first forming teeth around Eddie's head and going over it like it's eating him; he has a larger, more monstrous appearance, as well as the long tongue and tons of sharp teeth; and Venom uses plural terms to refer to himself.
 The tie-in comic also establishes it as being an alien from the planet Klyntar.

-- Unexplained Recovery: Despite saying that it is weak to fire and being caught in the explosion of Carlton Drake's rocket, Venom survives it all and is still bonded with Eddie.
+- Unexplained Recovery: Despite saying that it is weak to fire and being caught in the explosion of Drake's rocket, Venom survives it all and is still bonded with Eddie.
 The assumption is that in was only injured by the explosion, and rested and recovered within Eddie.

 - Unrelated in the Adaptation: Unlike the comics, the Riot symbiote isn't the spawn of Venom.